marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 #### Tidal

-While looking into whether I could pull session information out of Tidal to address the API point, I realised that it doesn't really have a concept of a current session.
-For example, if I play a song in the Tidal iOS app, the Tidal desktop client has no knowledge of it unlike Spotify.
+While looking into whether I could pull session information out of Tidal, I realised that it doesn't really have a concept of a current session.
+For example, if I play a song in the Tidal iOS app, the Tidal desktop client has no idea about any other clients.
 This doesn't reflect in the API either, at least from the calls I could see it making.

 ### Artists I like